ArnoAnsems/CatacombGL/README.md

 * No fade-in effect when entering a level.

 # How to install
 CatacombGL does not run standalone, but requires the original game data (levels, pictures, sounds, etc) to be present on the system.
 The Catacomb Abyss game data can be obtained legitimately and free-of-charge by downloading the 1.13 shareware version.
 Various websites offer the shareware version for download, see for example https://archive.org/details/TheCatacombAbyss.
 Alternatively, the game data can also be obtained by buying the Catacombs Pack from gog.com, see https://www.gog.com/game/catacombs_pack.
 The differences between the shareware and commercial versions are purely cosmetic.
-The Catacombs Pack is required in order to run The Catacomb Armageddon.
+The Catacombs Pack is required in order to run The Catacomb Armageddon or The Catacomb Apocalypse.
 The CatacombGL.exe can be run from any location.
 When started, a selection screen with an overview of all the supported games is shown.
 In case the Catacombs Pack was installed via the GOG installer, the game data will be auto-detected.
 Otherwise, it is possible to manually browse to the folder which contains either the Catacombs Pack or the shareware version.

 # Controls